BrockNeilson/slack-etiquette/README.md

 4. Click "Channel notification preferences"
 5. Manage

-* **If you are a student**, it is recommended that you keep notifications turned on for 4 things: community, direct messages, your cohort channel (e.g. web-dm3 or ios3), and your mentor-group channel.
+* **If you are a student**, it is recommended that you keep notifications turned on for 4 things: community (e.g. lobby), direct messages, your cohort channel (e.g. web-dm3 or ios3), and your mentor-group channel.
-* **If you are a mentor**, it is recommended that you keep notification turned on for community, direct messages, your cohort channel and your mentor channel.
+* **If you are a mentor**, it is recommended that you keep notification turned on for community (e.g. lobby), direct messages, your cohort channel and your mentor channel.

 ##What are all of the channels for?
 * Lobby channel: code and community chat, important org-wide info.
 (Avoid using @channel unless everyone is affected)
-* Shipped: Announce when you ship software!
 * Cohort channels: things pertaining to your cohort.
 Assignments, assessments, announcements.
+* Shipped: Announce when you ship software
 * Other: The name and description will usually have more information on the purpose of the channel.

 ##Do I have to use Slack?